 It is not necessary to scrub the inside of bottles, unless you see green algae developing.
 The development of green algae inside bottles is due to exposure to direct or indirect sunlight.
 It is easy to avoid algae growth, by storing your bottles in an area away from sunlight, or simply covering your bottles with a dark clothe/towel.

 ***Brown rice tends to have the best abrasiveness for scrubbing, but any rice will work.
 You will not want to use any substance more abrasive than rice, which can scratch/gouge the inside of plastic bottles, as this will create areas for bacteria to harbor & grow.

 ***We highly advise against using bleach or soap to clean the inside of bottles.
 It is nearly impossible to get the smell of bleach out, which will ruin the smell & taste of perfectly good water.
-Bleach may also cause plastic bottles to derogate and breakdown sooner than intended, which can cause leaching of chemicals.
+Bleach may also cause accelerated breakdown of plastic bottles, which can cause leaching of chemicals.
 Dish soap can be very difficult to remove & can cause severe illness & diarrhea if ingested.
 Dish soap just isn’t necessary, as there is no food or grease residue in water bottles…at least there shouldn’t be.